How much does it cost to attend Focus Week?

 How can I learn more about what the Focus Week experience will be like?

-Hear what instructors, as well as past participants, have to say about Focus Week by reading these blog posts:
+Hear what instructors, as well as past participants, have to say about Focus Week and the Jumpstart Mini-Course by reading these blog posts:

 - September 2019 Focus Week